TABLE OF CONTENTS

 No, you don’t have to use the Health Insurance Marketplace for health coverage.
 But you’ll need to enroll using the marketplace if you want to receive an Advanced Premium Tax Credit to reduce your out-of-pocket costs.

 It’s up to you to purchase health insurance.
-Still, flexible spending accounts and health savings accounts are not a substitute for insurance coverage.
+Still, flexible spending accounts (FSA) and health savings accounts (HSA) are not a substitute for insurance coverage.
 Unless you can save enough to cover significant out-of-pocket expenses, it’s best to have health insurance in addition to an FSA or HSA.

 In most cases, short-term disability payments cover household expenses if you’re unable to work due to disability.
 You’ll still need health insurance to cover any medical expenses arising from your injuries.
 Additionally, your short-term disability payments may not be enough to cover the cost of a lengthy hospitalization or cutting-edge treatments.

 Long-term disability coverage replaces your income if you’re out of work for a long time due to an injury or illness.
 Like short-term disability, long-term disability can cover housing, food, and other household expenses while you’re unable to work.
 It’s not a substitute for health insurance.
 The payments aren’t likely to be high enough to cover most medical services.
-If at all possible, you should have health insurance even if you already have LTD coverage.
+If at all possible, you should have health insurance even if you already have long-term disability coverage.